QEDan/QEDan.github.io/philosophy.md

 ## Data Science Values

-I believe that the most difficult aspect of data science is in managing the many ways that a data scientist and the people who trust them can be fooled unintentionally.
+I believe that the most difficult aspect of data science is in managing the [many ways that a data scientist can be fooled unintentionally](https://github.com/amandabee/workshops/wiki/Round-Up:-Ethics-and-Skepticism).
 When that happens, the wrong decisions can be made and that has real-world consequences.
-Data can be very hard to interpret correctly and it requires great care to avoid fooling onesself.
+Data can be very hard to interpret correctly and it requires great care to [avoid fooling onesself](http://calteches.library.caltech.edu/51/2/CargoCult.htm) in the face of many sources of uncertainty.

 Therefore, when I deliver work, I value the following things:
-* **My work is reproducible and transparent**.
+* **My work is [reproducible](https://en.wikipedia.org/wiki/Reproducibility#Reproducible_research) and transparent**.
 Deliverables (e.g. figures, experimental results, trained machine learning models, etc.) are delivered along with the software required to reproduce them from the provided inputs.
 This ensures that any aspect of the work can be investigated, reused, or expanded upon.
 Future research and software will build on what's created today and that's easiest when the research is expressed as working software.